Elderly Anxiety: What to Be Aware Of

 - Look for signs of seniors not wanting to leave the house.
 If an elderly adult all of a sudden is more home-bound and unwilling to leave their home—this can be a sign of developing anxiety.
 Many times, this anxiety can prevent seniors from wanting to leave the home or go out and socialize in public.

-Common senior anxiety disorders include: acute stress disorder, PTSD, panic attacks, social attacks, generalized anxiety and even obsessive compulsive disorder.
+Common senior anxiety disorders include acute stress disorder, PTSD, panic attacks, social attacks, generalized anxiety, and even obsessive-compulsive disorder.
 It can also manifest in phobias or even insomnia.
+Symptoms of anxiety include agitation, excessive worry, difficulty concentration, tense muscles, and irrational fears.
+Any sudden onset of these symptoms may be due to a medication interaction or a high level of the drug in their system.

 Remember that people can develop anxiety at any point in their lives.
 Just because a senior is a certain age, or just because they haven’t gone through a particularly stressful or anxiety-producing life situation, it doesn’t mean that they can’t start experiencing anxiety.